Last Updated on 7 September, 2021 by Samuelsson

 Sector-based ETF analysis may look like the normal fundamental method of investing in individual stocks where an investor seeking to beat the market uses a top-down approach to develop a basic forecast of the economy, and then, followed by an assessment of which industries hold the most promise.
 But it is not, because in individual stock analysis, after assessing the industries/sectors comes the real work — trying to find the right companies to buy.
 For this, the investor may spend countless hours reading through research reports and studying financial statements and important financial ratios.

-Of course, ETF rotation involves a bit of research to find the sectors that are performing better than the rest.
+Of course, ETF rotational trading strategies involve a bit of research to find the sectors that are performing better than the rest.
 It is easier to identify market sectors that will likely perform well in a particular economic condition than to pinpoint the specific stock that will do well.
 Hence, ETF trading is an easier way to take advantage of economic cycles by investing in the sectors that are rising and avoiding the ones that are falling.

 The investor identifies those sectors that are more likely to benefit from the prevailing economic situation and buys ETFs in that sector.
 Later, when the economic situation changes and favors different sectors, the investor sells the previous ETFs and buys ETFs in these sectors that are about to benefit from the new economic situation.
 Interestingly, markets tend to anticipate the sectors that will perform best, often three to six months before that stage of the economic cycle starts.
 While this requires more homework than just buying and holding stocks or mutual funds, it is not as stressful as researching and trading individual stocks.
 The main thing is to always buy into a sector that is about to come into favor while selling the sector that has reached its peak.

-In essence, ETF rotation is a blend of active management and passive investing.
+In essence, ETF rotational trading strategies are a blend of active management and passive investing.
 It is active in the sense that investors need to do some due diligence to select the sectors they expect to perform well, but it also has the passive aspect because ETFs, by nature, are diversified and a form of passive investment, which can be held for years.

-While low management and trading costs make ETF trading possible, not all ETFs are good for rotation strategies.
+While low management and trading costs make ETF trading possible, not all ETFs are good for rotational trading strategies.
 So, let’s take a look at the ETFs you can use for a rotation strategy.

 Which ETFs to use for a rotation strategy?